sgmurphy/wordpress-plugins/weglot/readme.txt

 [Read the case study](https://weglot.com/customers/the-challenge-initiative/)

 ### An all-in-one language translation platform

 - Manage and edit all of your translations through a user-friendly interface.
+Plus, the options to mark translations as pending so a team member can approve or deny them
-- Collaborate with team members and trusted translators to translate together, directly inside Weglot.
+- Collaborate with team members and trusted translators to manage translations, directly inside Weglot.
 - Is it a title?
 Is it a link?
 No more guessing the context of the text.
-Weglot Translate’s in-context editor lets you translate directly within the webpage.
+Weglot Translate’s visual in-context editor lets you translate directly on a live preview of your website.
 - Make it your own.
 The multilingual language switcher is fully customizable with multiple design choices.
+Choose what flags you want to represent a language in, or none at all.
+- Build your own glossary and avoid the repetitive task of editing the same terms.
+Define translation rules to be automatically applied throughout your content.
 - Weglot Translate makes it easy to migrate from other WordPress multilingual plugins like Polylang or WPML.
 Simply deactivate your existing translation plugin and install Weglot Translate.

 "Weglot removed the pain of having to manage multiple stores for multiple locales.
 The integration was easy, and the support is incredibly helpful.
 I highly recommend Weglot to anyone looking for a simple and cost-effective solution to translate their stores!"